CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

-F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures
+**F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures**

 So a key question now is the dichotomy of traditional ecosystem analysis vs AALE/DAO ecosystem analysis, in relation with the 4 most likely Legal Structures to be concerned in a US (Common) Law context (that may be easily tweaked for EU and other jurisdictions).
 Then (Bryan) if you start drilling down on the type of entity & issues involved, specific outcomes that are correlated with an Agency Law outcome scenario tracker, then you can start plugging in some of the DAO/scenarios permutations matrix/table, and start building a framework: what happens if this takes place as a General Partnership, or should be seen under the lends of an LLC, or a BB LLC, or an Inc. corporation.
 And related to that dichotomy, if it’s an AALE/DAO that’s involved, together with its ecosystem and its very polyvalent way of functioning, then we can start comparing and contrasting and understanding what those patterns are between actors and outcomes, such as: what happens if it's an AALE/DAO ; what happens if it's like a human or a set of humans- just doing this without any kind of technological assistance, a kind of paper paradigm, etc. By walking through the Agency Law transaction table, identifying what happens when things go wrong, and identifying what those roles and responsibilities are, we can then start going through the agency outcomes sheet and populating it with the relevant information that we extract.

-F-5: Functions & Legal Objects that are required to build up frameworks toward objectives
+**F-5: Functions & Legal Objects that are required to build up frameworks toward objectives**

-• “ if business type is A, if roles are configured X, the function involved is Y, then outcome is Z “ Brenden rebounding on Silke’s thoughts of engineering much by contract:
+>• **“ if business type is A, if roles are configured X, the function involved is Y, then outcome is Z “**

+Brenden rebounding on Silke’s thoughts of engineering much by contract:

-“At some point we will come to understand how the bodies of Law meet {computationally}.”
+**“At some point we will come to understand how the bodies of Law meet {computationally}.”**

+We call these Bryan Functions & Legal Objects.
+These Functions are instrumental to shield the DAO at a minimum from legal harm-

+**Bryan Functions:**
-We call these Bryan functions, they’re instrumental to shield the DAO at a minimum from legal harm- Bryan: once we started identifying which functions produce which kind of outcomes, we can start coming up with a standard set of disclaimers that can be used for that series of functions.
+>Once we started identifying which functions produce which kind of outcomes, we can start coming up with a standard set of disclaimers that can be used for that series of functions.
 So if it's functions related to the voting mechanism or functions related to if it's the way the DAO meaning takes place, you can start coming up with templates that are specifically meant for DAO such that they're keeping the liability at a minimum.
 (Dazza: Amen- Beth: Definitely-).

+**Bryan Legal Objects:**
-+ Legal Objects (Bryan): “just quickly I think the construction that we used in having all of these roles and functions and maps denoted by shapes and relationships is that what we are really moving into this Legal Object model where each different piece of the puzzle has different attributes that are based on not just where it's positioned but also the specific features that it holds and those features can help- those features will necessarily impact what the legal ramifications are in the event of any of these scenarios that we've gone through.
+>Just quickly I think the construction that we used in having all of these roles and functions and maps denoted by shapes and relationships is that what we are really moving into this Legal Object model where each different piece of the puzzle has different attributes that are based on not just where it's positioned but also the specific features that it holds and those features can help- those features will necessarily impact what the legal ramifications are in the event of any of these scenarios that we've gone through.

+**Brenden:**
-+ Brenden: “I’ll throw something out there I think that's a great point Bryan and this came out in our pre meeting discussions and it is along the lines of what we discovered when we were talking about the bonding curve and how there are potentially different players with different roles and rights and obligations that you have along that curve so you and I think Beth mentioned in those discussions how it might start off being one set of right holders and then it moves on to more of a crowdfunding type of thing later on but the point here is that these things are dynamic and at some point a lot of complexity comes in due to that.”
+>I’ll throw something out there I think that's a great point Bryan and this came out in our pre meeting discussions and it is along the lines of what we discovered when we were talking about the bonding curve and how there are potentially different players with different roles and rights and obligations that you have along that curve so you and I think Beth mentioned in those discussions how it might start off being one set of right holders and then it moves on to more of a crowdfunding type of thing later on but the point here is that these things are dynamic and at some point a lot of complexity comes in due to that.

+**Cem:**
-+ Cem: first call we discussed something like (reconstituted transcriptà) this were like a DAO enters into an agreement but then like somebody else joins the DAO and this agreement consequences is affecting this new employed person, and then we talked about the expectation from a new participant that he understands the condition of the DAO prior to his on-boarding.
+>First call we discussed something like (reconstituted transcriptà) this were like a DAO enters into an agreement but then like somebody else joins the DAO and this agreement consequences is affecting this new employed person, and then we talked about the expectation from a new participant that he understands the condition of the DAO prior to his on-boarding.

+**Silke:**
-+ Silke: issues of liabilities of relationships are problematic when the system isn’t set up properly, in particular when things that weren’t considered before, happen, one has to revert to the mean of elementary relationship analysis frameworks of (Germany) Contract & Agency Law.
+>Issues of liabilities of relationships are problematic when the system isn’t set up properly, in particular when things that weren’t considered before, happen, one has to revert to the mean of elementary relationship analysis frameworks of (Germany) Contract & Agency Law.

+**Beth:**
-+ Beth: yeah definitely well okay we can revisit that and you know keep iterating on this model and actually testing it in real, like to know more
+>Yeah definitely well okay we can revisit that and you know keep iterating on this model and actually testing it in real, like to know more

+**Dazza:**
-+ Dazza; thank you for your insight Silke the reason why we started doing this was to see if by just running through the fact patterns & different legal frameworks like agency then contract could we surface some insights and best practices that would be helpful as people are rolling out the data so I think every call we've had at least two or three to your point I think by Jove you've got it that's exactly what we're trying to do.
+>Thank you for your insight Silke the reason why we started doing this was to see if by just running through the fact patterns & different legal frameworks like agency then contract could we surface some insights and best practices that would be helpful as people are rolling out the data so I think every call we've had at least two or three to your point I think by Jove you've got it that's exactly what we're trying to do.

-F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions
+**F-6: Guaranteed Rabbit Hole 1- capped & to be tackled later: differences between jurisdictions**

 “The point of all this okay is to begin to break the global legal system” (Brenden – all seem to agree).
 But, seriously, until we get there, as pointed out by Silke in several comments, the point is how to deal with jurisdiction specific differences, case in point operating out of Berlin.